 Sometimes RAM and VRAM are interchangeable, but they are not the same.
-If you’re looking for a new computer, it is important to look at the specification of both and know what each is about your purchase.
+If you’re looking for a new computer, it is important to look at both specifications and know what each is about your purchase.

 They are often conflated in consumers’ minds when choosing a new computer.
 These two components are so integrated into our day-to-day lives that one almost doesn’t notice they are different until it comes time to buy and operate a new machine.